AdobeDocs/commerce-events/src/pages/events/rule-events.md

 ## Known limitations

-*  Registering a plugin-type event rule causes the system to generate a plugin for the parent rule. no additional generation is required for observer-type events.
+*  Registering a plugin-type event rule causes the system to generate a plugin for the parent rule.
+No additional generation is required for observer-type events.

 *  Rule events that evaluate as false are not stored in the database or sent to the eventing service.